marcusoftnet/marcusoftnet.github.io/_posts/2011-01-19-kanbanboards-part-iitwo-step-forward.md

 So now – what does that do with my design?
 For now I’ll leave it as simple as possible, which in this case is the generated code from MvcScaffolding.
 I might push the repository down to an application service later on but it will be ok as it is now.

-No time to lose – but I’ll leave out the details to save you, dear read, some time.
+No time to lose – but I’ll leave out the details to save you, dear reader, some time.

 ### Restart